-GFPD, GFPS investigated social media threats, no threat locally, schools operating normally
+GFPD, GFPS investigated social media threats; suspect arrested

 Overnight, officials with Great Falls Public Schools and Great Falls Police Department were made aware of social media posts that made threats to local schools.